YinJC/uk-tex-faq/FAQ-complist.md

----
-layout: page
-title: How to adjust list spacing
+# How to adjust list spacing
----

 [Lamport's book](./FAQ-latex-books.html) lists various parameters for the layout of list (things like `\topsep`,